Copy page

 }

-const result = await env.MY_DATABASE
+const result = await env.DATABASE

 .prepare('SELECT * FROM users WHERE id = ?')